mirix/multilingual_subtitles/README.md

 # 🎤 Multilingual Karaoke Subtitle Generator

 This pipeline generates **word-level karaoke-style subtitles** for videos along with translations into your favourite languages.

-It utilizes an "Air-Gapped" architecture, separating the heavy acoustic transcription engine (NVIDIA NeMo Parakeet) from the translation engine (SGLang / Tencent Hy-MT2) to prevent dependency conflicts and optimize VRAM allocation.
+It utilizes an "Air-Gapped" architecture, separating the heavy acoustic transcription engine (NVIDIA NeMo Parakeet) from the translation engine (Tencent Hy-MT2) to prevent dependency conflicts and optimize VRAM allocation.

+If you choose a smaller translation model (1.8B vs the current 8B) and deactivate refinement you can run this on a toaster.

+The Gemma version is untested and requires more memory.
+Qwen is the default verion.

 ---